 As a business owner, you need to worry about more than just how your company currently operates — you also need to look ahead to how you’ll perform in the future.
 The more you can anticipate the changing needs of your clients, your employees and the economy, the better prepared you are to take on any challenges that come your way.

 As Tony says, “Leaders anticipate and losers react.”
-When you begin to anticipate change in your industry, you’ll find yourself better equipped to adapt your strategy to ensure long-term success.
-Your ultimate competitive advantage is anticipation, so here are Tony’s seven business triggers to be aware of and routinely evaluating.
+Anticipation equals power and gives you an opportunity to turn potential problems into opportunities.
+When you begin to anticipate and prepare for change in your industry, you’ll find yourself better equipped to adapt your strategy to ensure long-term success.
+Your ultimate competitive advantage is anticipation, so here are Tony’s nine business triggers to be aware of and routinely evaluate.

 The first trigger you need to prepare for is a change in your competition.
 You might be offering more value than your current competitors, but are you keeping an eye out for emerging companies?
 For instance, consider the initial appeal of Netflix.
 If you were operating a Blockbuster, you might have had a devoted following and offered superior products when compared to your top competitor, Hollywood Video.
 However, you weren’t aware a company like Netflix would come blow you out of the water.

-Stay ahead of industry trends and watch out for emerging competitors.
+How to prepare for change in the workplace means constantly staying ahead of industry trends and watching out for emerging competitors.
 If a new business does gain prominence, don’t brush them off just because you’re currently at the top of the industry.
 Instead, look at what they’re doing, like mailing DVDs directly to customers’ homes, and see if your company could gain value from any new practices.

 How do you prepare for change?
 Even if you’re using cutting-edge technology, you have to acknowledge that these tools may one day be obsolete.
 VHS tapes quickly progressed to DVDs, which ultimately led the way for digital streaming services.
 The next trend will likely be 3D and virtual reality viewing experiences.
 Regardless of what product or service you’re selling, have you thought about how your chosen field’s technology may change?
 Not if, but when it does change, how will your business be ready to evolve?

 Several decades ago, it was a treat for families to go out to the movies together.
 With the rise of digital technology, many people prefer to stay home and stream the latest movies.
 Brands like Amazon and Netflix make it easy for users to pay for a subscription or make one-time movie purchases.
 They have anticipated their current clients’ needs and still provide a convenient reliable service.
-However, those in the streaming industry must now look forward to what our culture will value next year and the year after that.
+However, those in the streaming industry must now prepare for change by looking forward to what our culture will value next year and the year after that.

+As Tony often says, your customer’s life is your business’ life.
 Who is the target demographic for your product or service?
 If you’re Netflix, you’re most likely trying to reach adults in their 20-40s.
-But how do your customers’ habits change as their lives change?
+How do you prepare for change based on your customers’ shifting habits and lives?
 Are they watching more or less programming after they experience major life events like graduating college or having a child?
 Are you losing customers as they get married, because they now only need one account instead of two?
 Your customers’ lives are going to change, so your offerings should anticipate these developments.

 “People who succeed at the highest level are not lucky.
-They’re doing something differently than everyone else,” said Tony Robbins.
+They’re doing something differently than everyone else,” says Tony.
 The only certainty in business is that things will continue to change.
-If you make yourself ready for change, you will become better able to make the right decisions when needed.
-Prepare yourself by becoming familiarized with these seven business triggers and watch as your company thrives.
+If you learn how to prepare for change in the workplace, you will become better able to make the right decisions when needed.
+Prepare yourself by becoming familiarized with these nine business triggers and watch as your company thrives.

-Attend Business Mastery and learn strategies to anticipate and evolve so you can build a business that thrives – no matter the circumstances.
+Attend Business Mastery and learn strategies to prepare for change and evolve so you can build a business that thrives – no matter the circumstances.